Psycho-not0078/Psycho-not0078.github.io/src/content/blog/Wazuh simpler AuditD.md

   ...
   </group>
   ```
-- You can build on top of this rule as per requirement, enjoy
+- You can build on top of this rule as per requirement, enjoy.